 cd data ls nano homeserver.yaml

-In this configuration file, you can include trusted servers, allow (or block) new registrations…
+In this configuration file, you can include trusted Matrix Servers, allow (or block) new registrations…

 Now, we can create the configuration file for the docker container.
 If you want you can continue using the terminal and: